UnifiedPush/documentation/content/_index.md

 ### I'm a user who wants push notifications for apps using UP, what should I do?

 The applications that gives notifications is called a Distributor.
-Then look at the download links of [fcm-distributor](/users/distributors/fcm) (based on Google FCM).
+If you don't care about using Google's FCM, look at the download links of [fcm-distributor](/users/distributors/fcm).

 ### But I don't want to rely on Google

 Currently, the simplest way is to host your own [Gotify](/users/distributors/gotify) server and install the associated distributor.

 ### I'm an app developer who wants my users to get push notifications without Google, what should I do?
-You should use one of the UnifedPush [connector libraries](/developers/) for your framework.
+You should use the UnifedPush [connector library](/developers/) for your framework.
 If it doesn't already exist for your framework/language, contributions are welcome.

 {{< toc >}}